 I decided Rea’s recipe for Salisbury Steak had more potential than the others; I could work with her recipe making changes here and there since it lacked a few flavors.
-I would have to figure out what the recipe might be missing and soon.
+I would have to figure out what the method might be missing and soon.

 Now, just an FYI, I think the world of Rea Drummond’s cooking and her blog is fabulous.
 Without her recipe, I would have never gotten close to reaching my goal of the melt-in-your-mouth Salisbury Steak recipe from 1993, so thank you, Rea Drummond, for your help in my quest.
 If you want, check out her recipe for Salisbury Steak, Mashed Potatoes, & Peas over on The Pioneer Woman Blog, it’s another fabulous recipe from Rea you’ll love.

 - 2 pounds Lean ground beef